 Hoping to get in touch with your inner child?
 Then there’s no better park than the Magic Kingdom.
 This Disney World theme park is pure nostalgia, with many rides inspired by beloved Disney movies.
-Whether you want to conquer the Magic Kingdom mountains (Splash Mountain, Space Mountain, and Big Thunder Mountain Railroad) or stick to something a bit slower like the Jungle Cruise, Haunted Mansion, or Pirates of the Caribbean, you’re sure to find a Magic Kingdom attraction that’s your speed.
+Whether you want to conquer the Magic Kingdom mountains (Space Mountain, Big Thunder Mountain Railroad and the upcoming Tiana’s Bayou Adventure) or stick to something a bit slower like the Jungle Cruise, Haunted Mansion, or Pirates of the Caribbean, you’re sure to find a Magic Kingdom attraction that’s your speed.

 Although you will find a fair amount of standard theme park food here, there are a few standout restaurants to suit more refined palates.
 Be Our Guest Restaurant in Beast’s Castle serves up French-inspired dishes for the prix fixe meal, while Jungle Navigation Co.
 LTD Skipper Canteen is a winning mix of global cuisine, kitsch, and puns.
 Looking to treat yourself like royalty?
 Dine with the Disney princesses in the heart of the Magic Kingdom castle at Cinderella’s Royal Table.

 Not sure where you should stay during your adults’ trip to Disney World?
 With transporting theming, delectable dining, fun nightlife, relaxing spas, and more, several of the moderate and deluxe resorts at Disney World are perfect for guests with more grown-up sensibilities.

 Wondering why Disney’s value resorts were left off the list?
 Blame it on their kid-centric, over-the-top design and lack perks.
 In short, unless you’re ok with supersized Disney characters or you aren’t planning on spending any time back at the hotel, we suggest staying at one of our picks for the best Disney World hotel for adults below.